Home Guides to Saudi Guide to pet relocation Dubai costs and flying with your pets

 My experience with the weight allowance

-Both my cats weigh just over 3kg and with their soft side carriers as per the regulations.
-They both weighed just over 5kg, however it was okay to be up to 5.9kg with Saudia Airlines.
-In terms of pet comfort, the carriers allowed them a little bit of room to move around.
+Both my cats weigh just over 3kg and with their soft side carriers, they both weighed just over 5kg.
+It was okay to be up to 5.9kg with Saudia Airlines.

-If you want to see the pet carrier that is similar to the pet carrier that I used, I went for a more sturdy model with zips and padding.
+This is similar to the pet carrier that I used, I went for a more sturdy model with zips and padding.
 Along with a decent size for them to be able to turn around.

 Both cats were weighed by Saudia at the check-in for our flight.
 After interviewing many people, there is mixed experiences with some having their pets weighed and some not.